Judge Rotenberg Center

-The Judge Rotenberg Center's behavior modification program uses the methods of applied behavior analysis and relies heavily on aversion therapy.
-Aversives used by the JRC include contingent food programs, long-term restraints, sensory deprivation, and GED shocks.
-While JRC claims to rely mainly on positive behavior support and contends that aversives are used only as a last resort when positive intervention has failed, multiple state reports have found that aversives are used for minor infractions, and that no significant positive behavior support programs exist.
+The JRC's behavior modification program uses the methods of applied behavior analysis and relies heavily on aversion therapy.
+Aversives used at JRC include contingent food programs, movement limitation via long-term restraints, sensory deprivation, and GED shocks.
+While JRC claims to rely mainly on positive behavior support and contends that aversives are used only as a last resort when positive intervention has failed, state reports have repeatedly found that aversives are used for minor infractions, and that no significant positive behavior support programs exist.
+While the Food and Drug Administration issued a formal ban on the GED in 2020, the device continued to be used on some residents pending an administrative stay for the duration of the COVID-19 pandemic.
+In July 2021, the D.C.
+Circuit Court of Appeals ruled that the FDA could not issue a "partial stay" but must issue a blanket ban or no ban at all, thus allowing the JRC to continue using the device.
+In response to this ruling, congress amended the Food, Drug, and Cosmetic Act through the Consolidated Appropriations Act of 2022.
+The new amendments allow the FDA to ban a medical device for one use regardless of approval for other uses.
+This legislation effectively overturned the ruling reached by the D.C.
+Circuit Court.